DXHeroes/oas_course/README.md

   "price": 3.50
 }
 ```
-Create a JSON Schema that describes JSON object with the following conditions:
+Create a JSON Schema that describes JSON object with the following properties:

 **`id`**: required attribute, integer